 For example, if you go to trial, the judge can use the date of filing as the valuation date or the date of trial, or any other date that the judge feels is appropriate under the circumstances.

 How to Secure Your Portion

 All in all, your divorce can be as smooth as possible by working with a qualified, professional, and experienced divorce attorney.
-Contact Travis Walker Law today for a free consultation.
+Contact Travis Walker Law today for a consultation.